BevanSmith/Videos/README.md

-# Analyzing supplementary videos
+# The AIM - Analyzing supplementary videos

-I lecture a first year engineering course and during the semester I created 80 supplementary videos for the course that the students could watch in their own time.
+I lecture a first year engineering course and during the semester I created 80 supplementary videos that the students could watch in their own time.
 I was interested to see how the videos affected the final semester grades.

 To do this, I utilized machine learning, specifically feature selection, to identify which of the 80 videos (features) had the